albanyan/counterhate_reply/README.md

 [[supplementary materials](/Docs/hate-twitter-supplemental.pdf)]-->

 ## Introduction
 In this study, we aim to identify the kind of replies counterhate tweets elicit.
-Specifically, we investigate replies to counterhate tweets beyond whether the reply agrees or disagrees with the counterhate tweet:
+Specifically, we investigate replies to counterhate tweets beyond whether the reply agrees or disagrees with the counterhate tweet by answering the following questions:

 * Q1: Does the reply _agree_ with the counterhate tweet?
 * If Q1 is _No_ (the reply disagrees with the counterhate tweet):